Sergi-Pantoja/matcom-asistant-bot/README.md

 In 2, replying to the question message sent by the bot using #answer (or the AnswerWord in the config file) will send the answer to 1 and 3, showing who answered it and providing a link to the question.

-It supports photos, documents and audios and the questions can be loaded in DM with the bot and answered right there.
+It supports photos, documents and audio and the questions can be loaded in DM with the bot and answered right there.

 ## How do I run it?